I wrote RoboShell Backup because I needed something to fit my personal backup strategy.

 (yes, this is a bug...but you need to work around it until I figure out how to make the setup keep existing config files)

-As mentioned before, RoboShell Backup can write to TrueCrypt-encrypted USB drives.
+As mentioned before, RoboShell Backup can write to TrueCrypt- and VeraCrypt-encrypted USB drives.

 Development of TrueCrypt stopped in May 2014.
 The only version still available on the official TrueCrypt website (version 7.2) supports decryption only, therefore it's not suited for usage with RoboShell Backup.